Condensed matter lessons about the origin of time: Emergent spacetimes and Lorentz invariance

 \section{Emergent spacetimes and Lorentz invariance}

+From a relativistic point of view, the essence of physical time lies, first, (at the level of special relativity) in the fact that we live in a Lorentzian spacetime, i.e., a spacetime with a metric of signature $(- + + +)$.
+Second, general relativity adds to this the gravitational red- and blueshifts due to inhomogeneities in the gravitational field.
+These are caused by the matter/energy distribution, and become particularly acute near regions of dense distribution, e.g. near a black hole.

-In this essay, I am following the rather conservative assumption that the essence of time as we experience it lies in the Lorentzian character of our universe, i.e., a spacetime with a metric of signature $(- + + +)$.
-As in the previous condensed-matter examples, the Lorentzian character of a spacetime can arise even when the fundamental structure itself is not Lorentzian, but can simply be Newtonian, with an absolute time defined by the `laboratory' setting in which the atoms composing the microscopic condensed-matter system lie.\footnote{I will resist the temptation to describe the universe as `God's laboratory', although I would not be surprised if some cartoonist has already found inspiration in the idea of God in a white laboratory coat, watching the clock on the wall indicating universal time.} There are also other possibilities.
-Mathematically speaking, it is not so difficult to obtain an effective low-energy Lorentzian structure from a global `timeless' one.
+We have seen in the previous section that the Lorentzian character of a spacetime can arise even when the underlying structure in itself is not Lorentzian, but can even be Newtonian, with an absolute time defined by the ``laboratory'' setting in which the atoms composing the microscopic condensed matter system live.\footnote{Mathematically, one could still define Lorentz transformations for such a system.
+However, the relativistic ``corrections'' compared to the Newtonian physics obtained from Galilean transformations would be irrelevant in practice.
+One may think, e.g., of a phase transition in a background system where all the velocities involved are {\it necessarily} much smaller than the relativistic speed characteristic of the background spacetime.
+This in fact is what happens in most laboratory systems which display effective acoustic gravity, and where $c_{\rm sound}\ll c_{\rm light}$.
+For all practical purposes, the background system may therefore be described as Newtonian, even though the ``internal'' physics in the effective gravity is naturally Lorentzian and governed by $c_{\rm sound}$.
+Note that it is not {\it required} for the emergence of an effective acoustic gravity that the background system be Newtonian.
+Analogue gravity also emerges, e.g., in relativistic Bose-Einstein condensates~\cite{Fagnocchi:2010sn}.} There are also other possibilities.
+Mathematically speaking, it is perhaps not so difficult to obtain an effective low-energy Lorentzian structure from a global ``timeless'' one.
 The following example illustrates this~\cite{barcelo-essay}.